 As the market saturates and reaches its lowest, making drastic changes in the pricing helps meet the business goals.
 Three major evils that come into play at this point are high competition, changing customer needs and market saturation.

-To survive this stage, businesses and brands must reduce production costs and minimize production so you aren’t stuck with a huge inventory that you then need to sell off at a minimum price.
-The focus must be to re-establish the name by adding new features to the product and market it to the loyal niche.
+To tackle this stage, businesses and brands must reduce production costs and minimize production so they won’t get stuck with a huge inventory they then are forced to sell off at a minimum price.
+The focus must be to re-establish the name by adding new features to the product and advertise it to loyal consumers.

 Through every stage that the product progresses the competition increases and makes consumers more price sensitive.